 Conciseness | Extremely verbose at ~250+ lines.
 The 'Key Concepts' table explains things Claude already knows (what IaC is, what 'shift left' means, what a Terraform plan is).
 The 'Tools & Systems' section repeats information already demonstrated in the workflow.
 The 'When to Use' and 'Do not use' sections are unnecessarily detailed.
 Multiple redundant command variations are shown without clear justification. | 1 / 3 |

-Actionability | Provides fully executable bash commands, complete Rego policy files, a working GitHub Actions YAML pipeline, and concrete CLI invocations with real flags and options.
-All code examples are copy-paste ready with real tool names, check IDs, and output formats. | 3 / 3 |
+Actionability | Provides fully executable bash commands, complete Rego policy files, and a working GitHub Actions YAML pipeline.
+Commands are copy-paste ready with real flags and options, and the OPA policies are concrete and functional. | 3 / 3 |

 Workflow Clarity | Steps are clearly sequenced (1-6) and logically ordered from scanning through CI/CD integration.
-However, there are no validation checkpoints or feedback loops between steps — no guidance on what to do when scans disagree, how to verify fixes actually resolve findings, or how to handle false positives systematically.
-The state scanning step (Step 6) involves potentially destructive triage but lacks verification steps. | 2 / 3 |
+However, there are no explicit validation checkpoints or feedback loops between steps — for example, no guidance on what to do when Checkov finds issues before proceeding to tfsec, or how to verify that fixes actually resolve findings before moving forward. | 2 / 3 |

 Progressive Disclosure | Monolithic wall of content with no references to external files.
-Everything is inline — the OPA policies, the CI/CD pipeline, the output format template, the scenario walkthrough, and the glossary table could all be split into separate referenced files.
-With no bundle files provided, this is a missed opportunity for better organization of a very long skill. | 1 / 3 |
+Everything is inline — the OPA policies, the CI/CD pipeline, the common scenarios, the output format, and the glossary table could all be split into separate referenced files.
+No bundle files exist to support progressive disclosure. | 1 / 3 |

 Total | 7 / 12 Passed |